Privacy concerns with social networking services: User awareness in social networking sites

 There is hence a dire need for improving User's awareness swiftly, in order to address growing security and privacy concerns caused due to merely user's unawareness.
 Social networking sites themselves can take a responsibility and make such awareness possible by means of participatory methods by virtual online means.

 To improve user's awareness, a possible method is to have privacy-related trainings for people to understand privacy concerns with the use of social media websites or apps.
 The trainings can include information of how certain companies or apps help secure user's privacy, and skills to protect user's privacy.

+Studies have also shown that privacy literacy plays a role in enhancing use of privacy protective measures and people that are concerned about privacy were less likely to online services and share personal information.

 Data access methods

 There are several ways for third parties to access user information.
 Flickr is an example of a social media website that provides geotagged photos that allows users to view the exact location of where a person is visiting or staying.
 Geotagged photos make it easy for third party users to see where an individual is located or traveling to.
 There is also growing use of phishing, which reveals sensitive information through secretive links and downloads through email, messages, and other communications.
 Social media has opened up an entirely new realm for hackers to get information from normal posts and messages.